huangwb8/luckyModel/README.md

     library(luckyModel)

-Which projects were supported in `luckyModel`?
+Which projects were supported in current `luckyModel`?

     list_project()